kimptoc/wowactivityfeed/readme.txt

 - twitter feed to facebook - just showing a link... twitterfeed config or use another way in?
 - fb to twitter, ok?

-- how to config prod node/restart itself?
-- performance, load/feed/all pages seem slow  - indexes? docs large, only select specific fields?

-- do all in memory?  only persist registered?
+- do all in memory?  only persist registered/latest item from armory? limit history to n'entries...
-- option to run for one guild only, no ability to register more people

 - Waf/normalise regions too